OpenMC Guide

 Understanding Cells

-Building on geometry basics, cells are the fundamental building blocks that connect your geometric regions to physical materials.
-Every cell defines a region of space and specifies what fills it - whether material, void, or another universe.
+Cells connect geometric regions to physical materials.
+Each cell defines a region of space (via surface combinations) and specifies what fills it — a material, void, or another universe.

 import openmc